zyiks/twiz/docs/privacy.md

 ### WHAT END USER DATA DO WE STORE?

 We do not store any personally identifiable data.
-We may store partial command content and snowflake IDs for any slash commands you use.
+We may store partial command content and snowflake IDs for any commands you use.

 ### WHO DO WE SHARE DATA WITH?